Churchill Special School SEND Information Report

 - A range of additional assessments are carried out if there are concerns about progress or additional needs that have not yet been identified.

-- There is a School’s Medical Conditions Policy – Care Plans are in place for all pupils needing them.
+- There is a School’s Managing Medical Needs Policy – Care Plans are in place for all pupils needing them.

 How will my child’s needs be assessed?